The GEILO School 2022 – The Physics of Evolving Matter: Memory, Learning and Evolution, 21-31 March 2022

-Organised by Institute for Energy Technology (IFE) in Cooperation with the Soft and Complex Matter Group at NTNU, 21-31 March 2022, Geilo, Norway
+Organised by Institute for Energy Technology (IFE) in Cooperation with the Soft and Complex Matter Group at Norwegian University of Science and Technology (NTNU).

 Condensed Matter Physics involves the study and characterization of how individual components like atoms, molecules, particles, and other entities self-organize is some collective state and where the behavior of the collective is more important than the behavior of the individuals.
-The physics of evolving matter does also have application in biology because biology is all about evolving collective effects.
+The physics of evolving matter also has applications in biology.

 Memory formation in matter, as an interdisciplinary theme, is situated at the crossroads of physics, biology, chemistry, and computer science.
 It relates to the ability to encode, access, and erase traces of history in the state of an evolving system.